 Yes, we’re talking about the well-known dark browser available for free and competes with the likes of Google Chrome, Opera, Safari, and more.

-In fact, all you need to do is access the settings and route your browser to connect through the Tor Network, instructions for which you should be able to find online.
+All you need to do is access the settings and route your browser to connect through the Tor Network, instructions for which you should be able to find online.

-However, before connecting, you’ll want to make sure download some extra privacy plugins, such as HTTPS Everywhere, to ensure you’re protected from malicious users.
+However, before connecting, you’ll want to make sure to download some extra privacy plugins, such as HTTPS Everywhere, to ensure you’re protected from malicious users.
 Using a VPN can also help dramatically in this case.

 #4 - Waterfox